File IQ Installation for AWS EC2

 Tip: Add additional rules as required.
 Nasuni recommends restricting access to only the ports and incoming hosts you use.

 12. The Configure storage area allows you to manage the disk for the virtual machine.
 By default, four disks are automatically provisioned.
-Skip this section because the resize of the EBS Volumes for the File IQ Appliance is done in 4.
-Resize the File IQ Appliance EBS Volumes after completing the first boot wizard.
+Skip this section if you are using a version below 10.1, as the resizing of EBS Volumes for the File IQ Appliance is performed in Appendix E: Resize the File IQ Appliance EBS Volumes after completing the first boot wizard.

 Important: Do not modify any setting in the Configure storage section, because it might interfere with the File IQ Appliance installation process.